Feeding Deer in Nara, Japan | A Unique Wildlife Encounter

 Where is Nara Park, Japan?

 Nara Park is a city located in the Chiba Prefecture of Japan that makes a simple and easy day trip from Kyoto or Osaka.
+It is a popular area to visit due to the unique Japan deer that live there.

 To get from Osaka to Nara: Travel 35 minutes on the limited rapid express from Osaka-Namba to Kintetsu Nara Station (the regular express train is cheaper and only takes 5 minutes longer).